Is Bran Actually Evil? A New Reddit Theory Predicts A Huge Twist

 AegonStarkgaryen thinks that, having witnessed thousands of lifetimes of fickle human behaviour, the Three-Eyed Raven has been stoking various flames to have all of mankind battle each other to death and cleanse the earth.

-"The White Walkers were, in fact, trying to kill the 3ER for generations," the user writes.
+"The White Walkers were, in fact, trying to kill the 3ER [three-eyed-raven] for generations," the user writes.
 "As soon as he ventured South of the wall in the form of Bran, they followed suit ONLY to try kill him.
 So what does the 3ER do?
-He manipulates the rest of humanity to save him from the WW, painting THEM as the evil guy.
+He manipulates the rest of humanity to save him from the WW [White Walkers], painting THEM as the evil guy.
 That's his only option.
-The NK's mark is on him and will hunt him down.
+The NK's [Night King] mark is on him and will hunt him down.

 Which means — all of this was engineered by the 3ER.
 That is why he [Bran] gave Arya the Catspaw dagger.
 So she could use it to kill the NK in order to save himself."